-When we’re writing about beauty 24/7, sometimes it’s easy to forget that the skincare steps we’re so used to aren’t necessarily a worldwide phenomenon.
-While there are certain steps in your skincare routine that could be skipped now and again, there’s one thing above all, that should never, we repeat never, be skipped – especially if you like to wear makeup as much as we do.
+There are certain steps in your skincare routine you can skip now and again, but there’s one thing above all, that should never, we repeat never, be skipped – especially if you like to wear makeup as much as we do.
 The basic essential beauty step?
 Double cleansing, aka washing your face twice – we told you it was basic!
 If you’re already in on the secret, tell your friends, because honestly, you wouldn’t believe how many people don’t double cleanse.

 Why Double Cleansing is Important

-Double cleansing is THE fundamental rule of K-Beauty routines and a must for anyone wearing makeup.
-At the end of the day, if you’re not removing pollution and bacteria that can lead to breakouts, aging, and rashes, then no amount of moisturizer can fix that.
+Double cleansing is THE fundamental rule of K-beauty routines and a must for anyone wearing makeup.
+If you’re not removing pollution and bacteria at the end of the day, which ultimately can lead to breakouts and aging, then no amount of moisturizer can fix that.
 It also means that your next layers of products won’t be able to effectively penetrate your skin.

 How to Double Cleanse: